About the competition

 Additional information

-What is the NCAA COI?
+What is the FAIR Sports arbitration process?

 How does the competition work?